dgoulet-tor/arti/README.md

   * creating network documents
   * v2 onion service anything
   * v3 onion service anything
-  * the directory protocol (downloading or uploading)
+  * Keeping directory documents up-to-date while running
+  * Acting as a directory cache server
   * lots of optimizations that Tor does
   * lots of security stuff that Tor does
   * pluggable transports